smarty/changelog/cloud/us-street-api.md

 CHANGES:

 - Using earlier version of shared library which doesn't segfault on malformed input.
-- Improved initialization speed by introducing concurring.
+- Improved initialization speed with concurrency.

 ## 4.5.1 - 2020-10-15